-- If you are diagnosed with the following condition(s) identified below and meet certain criteria, you may be eligible for one or more special supplemental benefits. - o Diabetes, neuropathy or other circulatory disorders - o Dementia, stroke, neurological disorders, chronic and disabling mental health conditions - o Rheumatoid arthritis, joint and muscle pain relief, and urinary incontinence - Please go to the "Podiatry Services", "Diabetic Supplies", "Special Supplemental Benefits for the Chronically Ill" rows in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.
+- If you are diagnosed with the following condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits. - o Diabetes, neuropathy, or other circulatory disorders - Please go to the "Podiatry Services" and "Diabetic Supplies" rows in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.